abinit/abinit/doc/tutorial/compilation.md

 ## Getting started

-Since ABINIT is written in Fortran, we need a **recent** Fortran compiler supporting the **F2003 specifications** and a C compiler.
+Since ABINIT is written in Fortran, we need a **recent** Fortran compiler that supports the **F2003 specifications** as well as a C compiler.
 At the time of writing ( |today| ) the C++ compiler is optional and required only for advanced features such as the interface with the TRIQS library (not treated in this lesson).

 In what follows, we will be focusing on the GNU toolchain i.e. *gcc* for C and *gfortran* for Fortran.
 These "sequential" compilers are adequate if you don't need to compile parallel MPI applications.
-Indeed, the compilation of MPI code requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
+Rhe compilation of MPI code, indeed, requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
-This very important case is covered in more details in the next sections.
+This very important case scenario is covered in more details in the next sections.

-First of all, let's make sure **gfortran** is installed by issuing in the terminal:
+First of all, let's make sure **gfortran** is installed by issuing in the terminal the command:

 ```sh
 which gfortran